-Case President Date Charges Resolution Sentence Summary violation of the months in prison, violation of the rarely used Intelligence Identities Protection Act, Intelligence Identities and was released to the same law at issue initially in the Libby-Plame case (though Protection Act, 50 three months of ultimately the only criminal charges in that case were related to U.S.C. § 421(a); three house arrest in false statements), and count two alleged that he disclosed that counts of unlawful February 2015. the officer had been involved in the post-9/11 detention program disclosure of NDI in as the branch chief at a particular CIA station, in violation of the violation of 18 U.S.C.
+Case President Date Charges Resolution Sentence Summary violation of the months in prison, violation of the rarely used Intelligence Identities Protection Act, Intelligence Identities and was released to the same law at issue initially in the Libby-Plame case (though Protection Act, 50 three months of ultimately the only criminal charges in that case were related to U.S.C. § 421(a); three house arrest in false statements), 536 and count two alleged that he disclosed that counts of unlawful February 2015.
+534 the officer had been involved in the post-9/11 detention program disclosure of NDI in as the branch chief at a particular CIA station, in violation of the violation of 18 U.S.C.
 Espionage Act.
-537 Counts three and four involve the disclosure to § 793(d); and one two journalists of information concerning Deuce Martinez, a count of making a narcotics analyst and CIA officer (not undercover) who had been false statement to involved in high-level interrogations in the detention program. the CIA Publication Count five alleged a violation of the "trick or scheme" subsection Review Board in of the general false statements statute, namely that Kiriakou had connection with lied to the CIA Publications Review Board in saying that parts of his Kiriakou's memoirs in memoirs about a "classified investigative technique" were violation of 18 U.S.C. fictionalized. § 1001(a)(1).
-When Kiriakou pled guilty in October 2013, David Petraeus, then- CIA director, issued a statement reading, in part, "[o]aths do matter and there are indeed consequences for those who believe they are above the laws that protect our fellow officers and enable American intelligence agencies to operate with the requisite degree of secrecy."
-As discussed below Detured as signed less than the second letter As discussed below, Petraeus resigned less than three weeks later after FBI agents in an investigation under federal cyber-stalking laws discovered that he had released classified information his biographer with whom he was having an extra-marital affair (the discovery of which during the cyber-stalking investigation prompted his resignation).
+537 Counts three and four involve the disclosure to § 793(d); and one two journalists of information concerning Deuce Martinez, a count of making a narcotics analyst and CIA officer (not undercover) who had been false statement to involved in high-level interrogations in the detention program.
+538 the CIA Publication Count five alleged a violation of the "trick or scheme" subsection Review Board in of the general false statements statute, namely that Kiriakou had connection with lied to the CIA Publications Review Board in saying that parts of his Kiriakou's memoirs in memoirs about a "classified investigative technique" were violation of 18 U.S.C. fictionalized.
+539 § 1001(a)(1).
+532 When Kiriakou pled guilty in October 2013, David Petraeus, then- CIA director, issued a statement reading, in part, "[o]aths do matter and there are indeed consequences for those who believe they are above the laws that protect our fellow officers and enable American intelligence agencies to operate with the requisite degree of secrecy."
+540 As discussed below Detroops resigned less than three weeks later As discussed below, Petraeus resigned less than three weeks later after FBI agents in an investigation under federal cyber-stalking laws discovered that he had released classified information his biographer with whom he was having an extra-marital affair (the discovery of which during the cyber-stalking investigation prompted his resignation).
+541 Some point to the discrepancy prompted his resignation).
 Some point to the discrepancy